Andrew Brown (minister)

-Andrew Brown FRSE (22 August 1763 – 19 February 1834) was Professor of Rhetoric at Edinburgh University and Moderator of the General Assembly of the Church of Scotland in 1813.
-He was also a historian and author, closely connected to the history of Nova Scotia, having served as a minister at St. Matthew's United Church (Halifax).
+Andrew Brown FRSE (22 August 1763 – 19 February 1834) was Professor of Rhetoric at the University of Edinburgh and Moderator of the General Assembly of the Church of Scotland in 1813.
+He was also a historian and author, closely connected to the history of Nova Scotia having served as a minister at St. Matthew's United Church in Halifax.

 Life

 Early years

-Brown was born on 22 August 1763 in Biggar, South Lanarkshire, the son of Richard Brown, a weaver, and Isabella Forrest.
+Brown was born on 22 August 1763 in Biggar, South Lanarkshire, the son of Isabella Forrest and Richard Brown, a weaver.
 He studied theology at the University of Glasgow and became a licensed minister of the Church of Scotland in 1786, being licensed by the Presbytery of Biggar but not receiving a post there.

 In North America

-In 1787 Brown crossed the Atlantic to serve as a minister in St Matthews Church in Halifax, Nova Scotia and also served as chaplin to the North British Society and British naval and army forces in the area.
+In 1787, Brown travelled to Halifax, Nova Scotia to serve as a minister at St. Matthews Church.
+He also served as chaplin to the North British Society and British naval and army forces in the area.

-In 1788, during his time in Halifax, he received an honorary doctorate (Doctor of Divinity), from Edinburgh University.
+In 1788, during his time in Halifax, he received an honorary doctorate (Doctor of Divinity), from the University of Edinburgh.

-He stayed in North America until 1795.
+He remained in North America until 1795.
 During this period he gathered historical information for a future publication on the history of North America.
 For the rest of his life this research continued but he failed to publish the materials.
 He attempted to compose the disputes between various factions in the parish and the region.
 He was particularly interested in the history of the Acadians both before and during their expulsion from Canada, and wrote sympathetically of them.
 He was strongly critical of Acting Governor Charles Lawrence for his role in the Expulsion of the Acadians.
 Brown came to the conclusion that the Expulsion was largely the work of a Council dominated by Boston interests, a conclusion which anticipated the later position of John Bartlet Brebner's New England's Outpost.
 Brebner may have been influenced by Brown's work.

 In 1791 Brown visited Philadelphia and met Benjamin Rush, who described Brown as "a man of genius learning and observation".
-Brown’s research appears to have included extended correspondence with the American historian Jeremy Belknap, whom he met during this same visit.
+Brown's research appears to have included extended correspondence with the American historian Jeremy Belknap, whom he met during this same visit.